 - Reduced fat and nonfat mayonnaise instead of regular

-- Sugar substitutes and artificial sweeteners instead of sugar
+- Sugar substitutes and artificial sweeteners instead of sugar (not for me personally)

 - Applesauce and fruit purees instead of butter, shortening and oil in baking

 - Lemon juice in place or salad dressing or oils in dressings + marinades